 You can see him beside Gen. Emilio Aguinaldo (Mon Confiado) during the dinner party scene.
 Interestingly, Nando Ortigas also had a brief appearance in the epic 70’s war film “Apocalypse Now” which was shot in the Philippines.

 Another notable personality who had a cameo appearance in the movie is Alexandra Rocha, host of the TV show “Something to Chew On” and wife of Luis Marcos-Araneta, a grandson of the late President Ferdinand Marcos.

-16. John Arcilla had to grow a Luna-style moustache for the movie.
+16. John Arcilla had to grow a Luna-style mustache for the movie

 The film production outfit behind Heneral Luna was named after a decree issued by the real Luna himself on March 3, 1899.
 He did it with the hope of stopping the rampant indiscipline among the soldiers and generals in the army.

 Known as Article One or Artikulo Uno, it states that:

 “In order to prevent any act opposed to the military plans of these headquarters and consequently to the ideals of the Filipino Republic, I order and command (only one article).
 From this day any person or individual or whatever who either directly or indirectly refuses to give aid to these Headquarters in the prosecution of any military plans, or who in any manner whatever interferes with the execution of orders dictated for that purpose by the General-in-Chief, Commanding Operations upon Manila will be immediately shot without trial.
 Communicate and publish this order.”